 Large-format films take moviegoers around the world in a big way

-- "We're hoping for an August or September 2001 opening."
-Construction of the IMAX-certified screen was postponed more than a year because of the proliferation of other multiplexes around the valley.
-"We wanted to let the dust settle.”
-(Dave Nielson, Crossroads general manager)
+Cinemark plans to build an IMAX-certified screen at Crossroads Plaza in 2001.
+"We're hoping for an August or September 2001 opening," said Crossroads general manager Dave Nielson.
+Construction of the theater was postponed for more than a year because of the proliferation of other multiplexes around the valley.
+"We wanted to let the dust settle," Nielson said.